Skip to content

 description: 'Search the web for current information',

-input_schema: { type: 'object', properties: { query: { type: 'string' } } },
+inputSchema: { type: 'object', properties: { query: { type: 'string' } } },

-handler: async ({ query }) => fetchSearchResults(query),
+execute: async ({ query }) => fetchSearchResults(query),

 });